Quick Start

 Examples

-import { capture, digit, oneOf, group } from 'zeroreg'
+import { capture, digit, oneOf, group, literal } from 'zeroreg'

 // Extract year, month, day